Chapter 2 Geographic data in R

 Which to use?
 The answer likely depends on your domain of application:

-- Raster often dominates in environmental sciences because of the reliance on remote sensing data.
+- Raster dominates many environmental sciences because of the reliance on remote sensing data

 There is much overlap in some fields and raster and vector datasets can be used together: ecologists and demographers, for example, commonly use both vector and raster data.
 Furthermore, it is possible to convert between the two forms (see Section 5.4).
 Whether your work involves more use of vector or raster datasets, it is worth understanding the underlying data model before using them, as discussed in subsequent chapters.
 This book uses sf and raster packages to work with vector data and raster datasets, respectively.